debug-ito/jQluster/doc/_readme.md

 $.jqluster.init(my_node_id, transport_id, options);
 ```

 Initialize jQluster.
-You must call this once before doing any jQluster operation.
+You must call this before doing any jQluster
+operation.
+You must not call this more than once in the same Web page.

 - `my_node_id`: Node ID for this Web page.
 - `transport_id`: Either a WebSocket URL to the jQluster server or the string `"loopback"`.